 "Charis: Boundary Crossings" Traveling Art Exhibition

 "Charis: Boundary Crossings" exhibition came out as an experiment in cross-cultural engagement.
 In June 2008, 18 artists and art scholars from the United States and several Asian/Pacific nations gathered in Java and Bali to consider Indonesia's cultural wonders while sharing ideas of how they engage their home cultures as Christians and as artists.
 The exhibition is comprised of almost 40 works, including paintings, sculptures, assemblage, fiber constructions, and installations.
-The exhibition visited Dordt College from October 11 to December 31, 2011; it traveled throughout North America through 2011 before heading to Asia.
+The exhibition visited Dordt University from October 11 to December 31, 2011; it traveled throughout North America through 2011 before heading to Asia.

 Master Class in NYC

 Partial subsidy in 2011 for Dordt College photography students who participated in a master class in and of the streets of New York, mentored by Professor Douglas Burg and René Clement.
 In addition to photo shoots in the city, they created images of day laborers for Project Hospitality on Staten Island.
-Upon return, they produced a body of work displayed at Dordt College.
+Upon return, they produced a body of work displayed at Dordt University.